pocketcat3/palanica/README.md

 # palanica
 DaNGER!!!
-No sturt this code if you dont have a virtual mashine!!!
+No start this code if you dont have a virtual mashine!!!